wp-plugins/guestfront/readme.txt

 * No need to have a payment gateway, credit card processing or PayPal
 * Offer additional services or add ons using custom fields
 * Booking component can be embedded directly on a webpage
+* Booking component can also be integrated onto a Facebook page to enable you to receive bookings directly via this social media channel.

 For a complete listing of features see [Complete List of GuestFront Features]